How to Get Over Your Ex – You Do NOT Still Love Him

 Trust me, You Do NOT Still Love Him, You Just Feel Like You Do.

-You don’t like to admit it: but you feel like you still love him.
 It’s time for you to learn how to get over your ex!

 The thing is breakups don’t often give you what you want – “closure”.

-They rarely end like a sitcom where you sit opposite one another at the breakfast table, talk about why things broke down, thank each other for what you shared and walk off into separate sunsets.
+They rarely end like a sitcom where you sit opposite one another at the breakfast table.
+Talk about why things broke down, thank each other for what you shared and walk off into separate sunsets.

 Instead, real-world breakups normally involve: